 4. Don’t cut or trim your malamute’s coat

 These points, including more frequently asked questions, will be covered below.

 Let’s run through 5 essential steps to handle your malamute’s shedding!

 Although you can’t stop your malamute from shedding altogether, you can certainly reduce it to a more manageable level.
 Let’s get started!

 1. Have The Correct Brushing Routine (& Brushes)

 Alaskan Malamutes need to be brushed, and brushed, and brushed some more!
 Sticking to a good brushing routine will make or break everything.

-Bathing your malamute more than 4 to 6 times per year will eventually dry out his skin and hair.
+Bathing your malamute more than about 6 times per year will eventually dry out his skin and hair.
 This will make shedding worse.

 The issue is that the shampoo strips away the essential natural oils found on the skin and throughout the coat.
 These oils play such an important role in keeping the skin moisturized and the hair follicles strong and healthy.